tutek1/AIFG-MsPacMan-vs-Ghosts-AI/README.md

 ## Evaluating your agent

-The Evaluate class will evaluate your MyPacMan agent by running it on a series of random games.
+The Evaluate class will evaluate your MyAgent agent by running it on a series of random games.
 As it does so, it will generate a couple of CSV files showing the scores achieved in each game and other statistics.
 It will also print output to the console showing some of this data, including the average score your agent achieves.

 The evaluation will also generate a series of replay files.
 Each of these files logs all the activity in a single game.
 To replay any game, run the PacManReplayer class (in src/game).
 Change the filename in the main() method to the name of the replay file you wish to run.